-Small businesses represent 97% of all businesses and employ half the workforce.
-Why should small-medium sized businesses be the only ones to suffer the stigma of making mistakes, bankruptcy and bad credit ratings?
+Small businesses represent 97% of all enterprises and employ half the workforce.
+Why should small-medium sized companies be the only ones to suffer the stigma of making mistakes, bankruptcy and bad credit ratings?
 Even when circumstances overtake them and which are beyond your control?

-If it wasn’t for the risk of failure, taken by every small business.
-Then everyone would want to have the benefits of owning one.
-As in the wild, animals have to keep fit and agile otherwise they die.
+If it weren’t for the risk of failure, taken by every small business, then everyone would want to have the benefits of owning one.
+As in the wild, animals have to keep fit and agile; otherwise, they die.
 You as a small business owner know, it’s the risks that give you the real highs and lows.
 They make your life more interesting, vibrant and vital and keep you keeping on.

 Life doesn’t come with automatic soothing agents for your failures.
-Just imagine how boring life would be if everything was perfect all the time.
+Just imagine how boring life would be if everything were perfect all the time.
 But like the sun, too much of a good thing can be harmful.
-What if you had nothing to look forward to?
+What if you had nothing to look forward to going forward?
 There is always something to look forward to, after a failure.
 Life would be boring and probably not worth living if that were not the case.

-Never let a failure stop you; learn from it and treat it as a growing experience.
+Never let failure stop you; learn from it and treat it as a growing experience.
 You tend to learn better under pressure, just ask any bankrupt who has put their life back on track.
 Take the failure experience and turn it into a lesson for future behaviour.
-By doing this you avoid repeating the same mistake twice.
-It allows some value to be salvaged from the bad situation in which you find yourself.
-Failures help you to see things and experience things, not possible before a failure.
+By doing this, you avoid repeating the same mistake twice.
+It allows some value to be salvaged from the unfortunate situation in which you find yourself.
+Failures help you to see things and experience things, not possible before a crash.

 By giving your situation a careful analysis, you may find new and innovative approaches to fixing your problems.
-Problems you encountered on the way to achieving your goals can actually accelerate the end outcomes you were looking for.
+Problems you encountered on the way to achieving your goals can accelerate the end outcomes you were s.
 Only by arming yourselves with knowledge and experience can you successfully build a business and develop your life-long passions.

 Failure is the other side of success.
 Without it, there could be no pleasure in pushing through the bad times, to know what success truly feels like, when achieved.
 Everyone is longing for everything to be simple and easy, No one wants hiccups along the way, but that’s not how the world works.